-15/06/2012 · On a train between Brighton and Cardiff, UK · Dangling from the last line of a paragraph, a typographic widow is a thought fragment severed from its context.
+15/06/2012 · On a train from Brighton, UK · Dangling from the last line of a paragraph, a typographic widow is a thought fragment severed from its context.
 They are the result of careless typography – and should be policed – but given the current fluid nature of our web, widows appear with impunity throughout our pages.
 They are a blind spot, because to notice would invite outrage on the current futility of fighting such details in our ever-responsive layouts.

 What’s the Big Deal?

 A widow can be defined as a leftover word, but it can be more specifically defined as an ending line of a paragraph measuring less than a certain amount of characters.
 I learned once that this certain limit should be 14 characters, but I’ve since come to the opinion that this largely depends typographic choices such as a chosen typeface’s em-width or the overall measure of preceding lines.
 14 characters is a great rule of thumb, but you should exercise your own taste as to what feels disconnected.